African Australians: Relationship with the criminal justice system

+Organised crime

 African Australian identity

 African Australian identity is the objective or subjective state of perceiving oneself as an African Australian and as relating to being African Australian.
 As a group identity, "African Australian" can denote pan-African ethnic identity, as well as a diasporic identity in relation to the perception of Africa as a homeland.

 Notable African Australians

-This list includes only individuals who immigrated directly from Africa to Australia, plus those who had an immediate ancestor who made such a migration.
-Individuals of African origin who migrated from non-African countries, or those whose entire African ancestry stems from such migration, are not included.
+This list includes only individuals who immigrated directly from sub-Saharan Africa to Australia, plus those who had an immediate ancestor who made such a migration.
+Individuals of sub-Saharan African origin who migrated from non-African countries, or those whose entire sub-Saharan African ancestry stems from such migration, are not included.

 In recent years, African Australian soccer players have been prominent in men's soccer in Australia, with 34 players making an appearance in the 2020-2021 A-League season, up on 26 the previous year.
 These include Kusini Yengi and his brother, Tete Yengi, from South Sudan, and their friends, brothers Mohamed and Al Hassan Toure.